m7a/bo-tar-ada/README.md

 Both formats are interpreted as specified by POSIX aka.
 _the Open Group Base Specifications Issue 7, 2018 edition_.

-The entire library works under the assumtion that `Stream_Element` is a byte of 8 bits.
+The entire library works under the assumption that a `Stream_Element` is a byte of 8 bits.

 License
 =======